AuroraHosts/eBPF-Research/README.md

 }
 ```

 This example will block all TCP packets that are not to port 22 (SSH port).
 While we could also have this block UDP packets as well as other protocols, we'll stick to blocking TCP traffic for now.
 There are a few new things in this example though.
 Firstly, we changed the IPPROTO_UDP from the last example to IPPROTO_TCP, so that we can know which packets are TCP based.
-Next we can safely parse the TCP header ([tcphdr struct](https://github.com/torvalds/linux/blob/master/include/uapi/linux/tcp.h#:~:text=struct%20tcphdr%20%7B,__be32%09ack_seq%3B)), this struct contains important information found in the TCP header, such as source and destination ports.
+Next we can safely parse the TCP header ([tcphdr struct](https://github.com/torvalds/linux/blob/master/include/uapi/linux/tcp.h#L25)), this struct contains important information found in the TCP header, such as source and destination ports.
 But before we can access any of this data, we have to do another safety check to ensure the TCP header is not malformed.
 This safety check is found in the next if statement.
 After this check we can safely access data within the TCP header.
-So next onto our actual port punching condition.
+Now onto our actual port punching condition.
 Since we have access to the destination port, we can check if it's not equal to port 22.
 In this case we're keeping port 22 open while closing all other ports.
-Now there is a strange looking function that we use called htons.
+However, the destination port may not be stored in the correct byte order depending on our system, so we use htons.
 This is one of 4 important functions when working with low level networking.
 These for functions are:

 * htons (**h**ost short **to** **n**etwork **s**hort)
 * htonl (**h**ost long **to** **n**etwork **l**ong)
 * ntohs (**n**etwork short **to** **h**ost **s**hort)
 * ntonl (**n**etwork long **to** **h**ost **l**ong)

-Network and host refer to the different byte orders, these byte orders mainly exist due to endianness (little endian and big endian CPUs).
-These functions just convert data (16 bit shorts or 32 bit longs) to network order, which represents the byte order of the current system while host order is always big endian.
-So if a system is little endian, it will have to convert the host byte order data (which is big endian) to a little endian format to be usable.
-Meanwhile, a big endian system won't have to do much since host byte order is already in big endian format.
+Network and host refer to the different byte orders, these byte orders exist due to endianness (little endian and big endian CPUs).
+These functions just convert data (16 bit shorts or 32 bit longs) to network byte order, which is always big endian.
+So if our system is little endian, it will have to convert the host byte order data (little endian in this case) to a big endian format to be usable.
+Meanwhile, a big endian system won't have to do anything since the host byte order is already big endian.
 We could also re-create that if statement as the following instead:

 ```c
 if (tcp->dest != ntohs(22))